tensorflow/docs/site/en/api_docs/python/tf/train/experimental/disable_mixed_precision_graph_rewrite.md

 <!-- Placeholder for "Used in" -->

+Warning: THIS FUNCTION IS DEPRECATED.
+It will be removed after 2020-11-30.
+Instructions for updating:
+Use tf.keras.mixed_precision.
+There is a guide at https://www.tensorflow.org/guide/mixed_precision.
+Alternatively, <a href="../../../tf/compat/v1/mixed_precision/disable_mixed_precision_graph_rewrite.md"><code>tf.compat.v1.mixed_precision.disable_mixed_precision_graph_rewrite</code></a> can be used, but this is not recommended for TF2 code.

 After this is called, the mixed precision graph rewrite will no longer run for tf.functions, and so float32 operations will no longer be converted to